MarqMetrix/Samples/Instrument Communications/README.md

 `-sample`
 The full path of the sample file to use during sample acquisition.

+'-darksample'
+The full path of the dark sample file to use during sample acquisition.

 If a value isn't supplied for either argument, default values are supplied.

 *The default port number is 8080.
 The default sample file is the SampleData.json included with the emulator.*